vaneater/ba2020_0564925/README.txt

 1. Some pictures sometimes don't show up until you open them individually to let them load.

 2. Choosing an activity has no effect on the story (yet).

+3. Don't use this Application simultaneously, since that will sadly cause errors.